typed-ember/ember-cli-typescript/README.md

 ### `tsconfig.json`

-We generate a good default [`tsconfig.json`][blueprint], which will usually make everything _Just Work_.
+We generate a good default [`tsconfig.json`][blueprint], which will usually make everything _Just Work™_.
 In general, you may customize your TypeScript build process as usual using the `tsconfig.json` file.

 However, there are a few things worth noting if you're already familiar with TypeScript and looking to make further or more advanced customizations (i.e. _most_ users can just ignore this section!):